-Accounting for Lawyers

-Course No.: 3045 Hours: 3 Prerequisite(s): None
+Accounting for Lawyers, Law 3045 Hours: 3 Prerequisite(s): None

 This course teaches accounting concepts and skills that lawyers, working in many fields, will need.
 Accounting is the language of business.
 If a lawyer's practice touches business, then he or she will come across accounting concepts.
-This course has been approved as a Distance Education course.
+This course has been approved to be offered in a distance education format.

-Administrative Law
+Administrative Law, Law 3011

-Law 3011 Hours: 3 Prerequisite: None
+Hours: 3 Prerequisite: None